Here are the top trends in the mobile UX industry. Without further ado, here’s our count-down to #1.

 #7 The Road Less Traveled: Divergent Mobile Strategies

-While full-spectrum RWD is the baseline for all content-based websites, many websites that help customers do stuff, like shop, search, upload content, participate in social networks, etc. are only responsive in a limited way, and will likely remain so in 2015.
+While full-spectrum RWD is the baseline for all content-based websites, many websites that help customers do stuff, like shop, search, upload content, participate in social networks, etc. are only responsive in a limited way, and will likely remain so in the foreseeable future.

 Widely divergent yet highly profitable mobile strategies that help companies create the optimal offering to best serve their most valuable customers.

-I predict that while in 2015 mobile will only further increase in importance, while digital strategy dogma will take a beating.
+I predict that while mobile will only further increase in importance, while digital strategy dogma will take a beating.

 #6 What Does Your Mobile Know: Security and Privacy